-Figure 4/Figure 5 show conceptual considerations and visualisation issues when crossing highly reliable or prooly reliabe flood layers with other geospatial features in the map.
-It is important to note, that any type of crosssing of flood extent laysers with geospatial reference information should take considerations of reliablitiy and accuracy into account.
+Figure 4/Figure 5 show conceptual considerations and visualisation issues when crossing highly reliable or poorly reliable flood layers with other geospatial features in the map.
+It is important to note, that any type of crossing of flood extent layers with geospatial reference information should take considerations of reliablitiy and accuracy into account.
 This is even more the case for flood mappings attached with a high degree of uncertainty.

 Vector data: